Climb Matterhorn

 The Matterhorn Ascent Challenge

 Climbing the Hörnli ridge earns an AD+ rating on the alpine scale.
 It’s a formidable ascent, not to be underestimated.
-This 1200m climb from the hut demands unwavering attention and sure footing throughout.
-The descent matches the ascent’s difficulty, requiring constant focus and alertness all the way back to the hut.
+This 1200m climb from the hut demands excellent fitness and sure footing.
+The descent matches the ascent’s difficulty, requiring complete focus and alertness.

 Guided Ascents on the Matterhorn

 While individual teams of experienced climbers scale the Matterhorn, most ascents are teams consisting of a mountain guide and his client.
-The route-finding isn’t obvious, and the route is complex and steep.
-The ascent and descent are time-sensitive to uphold a good safety margin.
+The climbing route is complicated and time-sensitive.
 Going with a guide is an investment in safety and success and is strongly recommended even for experienced climbers.

-Those signing up for a Matterhorn trip are normally returning clients, with whom we already have done several other mountaineering courses.
-However, we accept climbers into this program who are confident about their abilities and can list enough climbing experience.
-During the first days of training the guide will assess if a climber has got what it takes to climb the Matterhorn.
+Those signing up for a Matterhorn trip are normally returning clients with whom we have already done several other mountaineering courses.
+However, we accept climbers onto this program who are confident about their abilities and can list enough climbing experience.
+During the first days of training, the guide will assess whether a climber has what it takes to climb the Matterhorn.

 The Matterhorn 4478m – A Unique Mountain